 ☐ Translated content into Chinese (improve SEO) - check

 A Chinese website can’t be offensive.
 No perceived negative influences are allowed.
-For example: Don't show drinking, drugs, gambling or other bad behaviors.
-Justin Bieber is banned in China due to his bad behaviour.
+Don’t show drinking, drugs, gambling or other bad behaviors.
+Justin Bieber is banned in China due to his… “bad behavior.”
+Nudity is banned.